 Breeding and raising these wonderful dogs is a true labour of love for us, and we endeavor to improve the breed with each litter.
 Our goal is produce a dog of sound mind and body, to ensure the highest level of quality and excellence in what we produce.
 We have only one carefully planned litter every two to three years.

 our puppies are raised and whelped right in our home, with plenty of love and attention.
 We are very proud of the well-socialized puppies this TLC produces.
-Our dogs are carefully OFA screened for health problems prior to breeding including pug dog encephalitis (PDE), Patellas, hemivertebrae, hip/elbow, as well as eye screening.
+Our dogs are carefully screened for health problems prior to breeding including Pug Dog Encephalitis (PDE), Patellas, Degenerative Myelopathy (DM), as well as Eye Screening.
 Our puppies are also vet checked, vaccinated, and de-wormed before they leave our place into their new homes and come with a veterinary certificate of health.
 We offer a comprehensive written two year health guarantee as detailed at the time of sale.
-In keeping with our kennel policy all OUR puppies/dogs are sold on limited registration with the Canadian Kennel Club (CKC) and must be spayed or neutered at the appropriate age (six months).
+In keeping with our kennel policy all OUR puppies/dogs are sold on limited registration with the Canadian Kennel Club (CKC) and must be spayed or neutered at the appropriate age.
 This helps us to do our part against pet over population and irresponsible breeding practices.

 The health, happiness, and well-being of our puppies is very important to us, and we are careful to ensure potential buyers have the knowledge, ability, facilities and resources to properly care for a Pug puppy or adult.
 We offer plenty of post-sale support to new owners, and we encourage you to stay in contact with us long after you take your new puppy/dog home.